f5devcentral/application-study-tool/ast-on-k8s/README.md

+# Running the Application Study Tool in Kubernetes

-# This directory contains the manifest files for running the Application Study Tool in a Kubernetes cluster
+This directory contains the manifest files for running the Application Study Tool in a Kubernetes cluster

 You will also need to modify the following files at minimum.
 - env-configmap.yaml: